jbmadsen/udacity-data-engineering-nano-degree/udacity-4-data-lakes-with-spark/README.md

 # Sparkify Data Lakes with Spark

-TThis repository contains the project submission for the Udacity Data Engineering Nanodegree.
+This repository contains the project submission for the Udacity Data Engineering Nanodegree.
 The project introduces the following concepts:
 * Data modeling with [Amazon EMR Clusters](https://aws.amazon.com/emr/)
 * Building an ETL pipeline using [Python](https://www.python.org/)
 * Loading data for processing and saving processed data to [Amazon S3](https://aws.amazon.com/S3/)

 # Context